oracle-quickstart/oci-openshift/custom_manifests/oci-ccm-csi-drivers/STORAGE.md

 ### Driver Installation

-The driver can be installed on the cluster using the following manifest: [oci-csi.yml](https://github.com/oracle-quickstart/oci-openshift/blob/beta-v1/custom_manifests/manifests/oci-csi.yml).
-It contains the following components:
+The CSI driver is installed on the cluster using the [01-oci-csi.yml](/custom_manifests/manifests/01-oci-csi.yml) manifest.

+For updating driver versions, see [oci-ccm-csi-drivers](/custom_manifests/README.md#oci-ccm-csi-drivers).

+The manifest contains the following components:

 | **Component**           | **Description**                                                                                     | **Notes**                                      |
 |-------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------------|